bayoxx/RFM-Analysis-for-Customer-Segmentation/README.md

 **Conclusion:**
 This project demonstrated the power of RFM analysis in understanding customer behavior and tailoring marketing efforts to specific customer segments.
 The insights gained enabled the formulation of strategic recommendations aimed at improving customer engagement, retention, and overall business performance.

+---

+This is the link to my [spreadsheet](https://docs.google.com/spreadsheets/d/1mNcXYXKZWFSwf5dKu3y57ZeLaViLOd9y6hWdJlKglYA/edit?usp=sharing) and my Tableau dashboard is [here](https://public.tableau.com/views/CLVandcustomersegmentation/Dashboard1?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

+Note: *I have also attached the .sql file to this repository*.
+You can also check the SQL Query [here](https://github.com/bayoxx/Funnel-Analysis-for-Ecommerce/blob/main/Funnel%20Analysis.sql) and the presentation slides [here]() .